sergeo92/alx-low_level_programming/0x02-functions_nested_loops/README.md

-function that prints all natural numbers from n to 98
+function that computes the absolute value of an integer.